amd-aliem/snpcert/docs/how-to-generate-certs.md

-The sev-certify repository contains self-service tools to generate AMD SEV certifications for operating systems.
+The snpcert repository contains self-service tools to generate AMD SEV certifications for operating systems.
 The following instructions will utilize the user's AMD EPYC server to run a series of SEV acceptance tests on the operating system and create a Github Issue containing the test results and certificate.

 ## Requirements
 - **[Test Server]** An AMD EPYC server enabled with SEV 3.0 (SNP)